Shelley Deeks: COVID-19 pandemic (2020-present)

-In 2020, Deeks left the Ontario Ministry of Health one month after she "revealed that the government ignored Public Health Ontario's recommendations on COVID-19."
+In 2020, Deeks left Public Health Ontario one month after she "revealed that the government ignored Public Health Ontario's recommendations on COVID-19."
 In reality, she was not consulted in November 2020 "on colour-coded COVID restrictions", and two days after the revelations the Ford government moved to bring the colour codes into line with PHO's recommendations.
 Later that month, she delivered a virtual presentation to health care providers on the safety and efficacy of the then newly-authorized Moderna COVID-19 vaccine.

 In February 2021, Deeks was appointed the inaugural public health surveillance medical officer of Nova Scotia.
 The press release said she would "lead Public Health surveillance, support epidemiologists and support Nova Scotia's publicly funded immunization program".

 On 29 March 2021, as vice-chair of NACI, Deeks said that "There is substantial uncertainty about the benefit of providing AstraZeneca COVID-19 vaccines to adults under 55 given the potential risks."
 She said that the risk of a cerebral venous sinus thrombosis blood clot was "potentially as high as one in 100,000, much higher than the one in one million risk believed before...
 Most of the patients in Europe who developed a rare blood clot after vaccination with AstraZeneca were women under age 55, and the fatality rate among those who develop clots is as high as 40%."
 In June 2021, Deeks delivered a presentation for CANVax outlining NACI's recommendations regarding "mixing and matching" of COVID-19 vaccines.
 She assisted the Nova Scotia Department of Health and Wellness in a promotion campaign for the vaccine program, including encouraging second doses to protect against new variants of COVID-19 and reassuring viewers that side effects are rare and well-tolerated.
 She later participated in Q&A-style videos answering common questions about COVID-19 vaccines for ages 5–11.

 In October 2021, Deeks and Nova Scotia’s Chief Medical Officer of Health Dr. Robert Strang criticized media allegations that healthcare providers were failing to identify and report adverse reactions to the COVID-19 vaccines, asserting that the risk of a serious adverse event was "about seven for every 100,000".
 Deeks was among the public health experts invited to a public debate during the Freedom Convoy by a group including anti-mandate doctors Paul E. Alexander, Roger Hodkinson and Byram Bridle.

 Deeks is a member of the Advisory Committee on Immunization Practices as a liaison representative on behalf of NACI.